NOTE: Wireless connections for SSH connections must use the UARK Wi-Fi network. The UARK Guest Wi-Fi will not work!

 - Once XQuartz is installed, to insure settings are in place, log out and log in again (or restart).

-- Open a terminal as you would normally, then type your ssh command to ssh to turing, but add the -X option, per this example (You may also try -Y instead if you are experiencing errors):
+- Open a terminal as you would normally, type the ssh command to connect to turing, but add the -X (dash capital X) option to your command,:

 ssh -X email@example.com